blaksnoopy/connect4/README.md

 ### Getting Started
 [Play Connect 4](https://blaksnoopy.github.io/connect4/)

-To play you must click the top row of the column you would like to place your piece.
+To play, click the top row of the column in which you would like to place your piece.